jupemara/corchim/docs/en/corchim-cherry-v3.md

 #### 3-b. (optional) When Installing a PCB with LEDs

-If using a PCB with pre-installed underglow LEDs, it's recommended to use only one layer of case foam.
-(Using two layers is also fine, but it might feel a bit too packed.)
+If you already have LEDs installed, it's a single layer of case foam, otherwise the board will feel stiff.

 ### 4. Installing the PCB